 You’ve got this far.
 Now take the extra step and protect those seeds and seedlings from all the wild things.
 Birds, snails, slugs, and more all want them!

-My favourite option for protecting newly-sown seeds is wire cloches that sit right over the planting area and allow room for growth inside.
+My favorite option for protecting newly-sown seeds is wire cloches that sit right over the planting area and allow room for growth inside.

 Here’s what they look like:

 The critters stay out but sun and rain still get in.

 Once the sweet peas are about 4 to 6-inches tall, they are less vulnerable to pests and you may be able to remove the cloches.

 If pests are a big problem (e.g. you have relentless slugs or snails), growing in large containers may be a better option.

 I offer no solution for deer or ambitious rabbits.

 It’s much easier, and less likely to damage your plants, if you get your trellises in place before the vine grows.